Korg continue to set demanding standards in the world of electronic digital instruments.

 The lack of layering functions and split functions limits the use of the other tones, which could have had more expression, particularly with a layering function.

-This instrument bears incredible similarity to the SP-170s and one wonders why Korg would produce two instruments with such similar looks and feel.
+This instrument bears incredible similarity to the SP-170S and one wonders why Korg would produce two instruments with such similar looks and feel.
 You can check out our Korg SP-170S review for more information.

-Where the SP170s has some functions such as layering and splits, the LP180 has a pedal attachment that gives it more in common with later models from other brands.
+Where the SP-170S has some functions such as layering and splits, the LP-180 has a pedal attachment that gives it more in common with later models from other digital piano brands.